 The fastest and most efficient way of detecting malicious code or malware on a WordPress theme is to scan it with the MalCare WordPress scanner.
 Unlike other scanners, is dives deep into every nook and corner to find any trace of malware.
 It can detect malicious code disguised as a genuine piece of code.

-We will show you how to use MalCare to run a scan on your theme whether it is installed on your site or not.
+We will show you how to use MalCare to run a WordPress theme security check whether it is installed on your site or not.

 We are going to cover two scenarios: